Binary Mechanisms under Privacy-Preserving Noise

-We saw in Proposition \ref{prop: revenue_equiv} that increasing the noise level $\delta$ decreases the expected revenue in every implementable SCF.
+We saw in Proposition~\ref{prop:revenue_equiv} that increasing the noise level $\delta$ decreases the expected revenue in every implementable SCF.
 Now we see how the ideas from spectral analysis offered in the previous section may be directly applied to study the comparative statics of expected social surplus with respect to the noise.

-Equation \eqref{eq: realized_social_surplus} expresses the \textit{realized} social surplus, when the individuals' true type is $x$, and the implemented outcome is $f\in \{0,1\}$.
-Therefore, in the noisy setting where $f(y)$ is directed instead of $f(x)$, the expected social surplus would be equal to
+Equation~\eqref{eq:realized_social_surplus} expresses the \textit{realized} social surplus, when the individuals' true type is $x$, and the implemented outcome is $f\in \{0,1\}$.
+Therefore, in the noisy setting where $f(y)$ is directed instead of $f(x)$, the expected social surplus is equal to

-In the next proposition, we offer the comparative statics of $(\mathsf{R},\mathsf{S})$ with respect to the noise.
-Before that, we highlight an important connection between implementability and Fourier coefficients. \begin{remark} A SCF $f$ is implementable iff all of its degree-$1$ Fourier coefficients are non-negative.
-This is the case because (Bayes-Nash) implementability is equivalent to marginal monotonicity, and that in turn means $\bar{f}_i(+1)-\bar{f}_i(-1)$ must be non-negative for all $i\in [n]$.
-The former difference is simply equal to $2\hat{f}(\{i\})$, and thus the claim follows. \end{remark} \begin{proposition} For every implementable SCF $f$, as the noise level $\delta \in (0,1/2)$ increases, the expected revenue $\mathsf{R}$ and the expected social surplus $\mathsf{S}$ decrease linearly with $\delta$. \end{proposition} \begin{proof} It was previously shown in the revenue equivalence expression in equation \eqref{eq: max_exp_rev} that $\mathsf{R}_\delta$ is a decreasing function of $\delta$.
-Next, using the expression \eqref{eq: exp_social_surplus} and the expansion for the conditional expectation in \eqref{eq: noise_conditional_exp}, one obtains the following representation for $\mathsf{S}_\delta$:
+In the next proposition, we offer the comparative statics of $(\mathsf{R}_\delta,\mathsf{S}_\delta)$ with respect to the noise level $\delta$.
+Before that, we highlight an important connection between implementability and Fourier coefficients. \begin{remark} A SCF $f$ is implementable if and only if all of its degree-$1$ Fourier coefficients are non-negative.
+This is the case because (Bayes-Nash) implementability is equivalent to marginal monotonicity, and that in turn means $\bar{f}_i(+1)-\bar{f}_i(-1) \geq 0$ for all $i\in [n]$.
+The former difference is simply equal to $2\hat{f}(\{i\})$, and thus the claim follows. \end{remark} \begin{proposition}[Comparative statics] For every implementable SCF $f$, as the noise level $\delta \in (0,1/2)$ increases, the expected revenue $\mathsf{R}_\delta[f]$ and the expected social surplus $\mathsf{S}_\delta[f]$ decrease linearly in $\delta$. \end{proposition} \begin{proof} It was previously shown in the revenue equivalence expression~\eqref{eq:max_exp_rev} that $\mathsf{R}_\delta$ is a linearly decreasing function of $\delta$.
+Next, using the expression~\eqref{eq:exp_social_surplus} and the expansion for the conditional expectation in~\eqref{eq:noise_conditional_exp}, one obtains the following representation for $\mathsf{S}_\delta$: